dedis/cothority/app/conode/README.md

 distribute to all your users and ask them to restart their CoNodes with the updated settings.

-**Note:** currently there is no support to automatically trigger a restart of all CoNodes in case the configuration changes.
+**Note:** currently there is no way to automatically trigger a restart of all CoNodes in case the configuration changes.

 Finally, start your CoNode by calling:

 ```
 ./conode run
 ```

 ## Further Technical Information